sennetconsortium/documentation/docs/clt/index.md

 ### Login

 A one-time login is required for any download session.
 For non-public data, you must log in with your SenNet account.
-For publicly available data, you can log in with any account accepted by the login form (Google and OrCID).
+For publicly available data, you can log in with any account accepted by the login form (Google and ORCID).
 Log in can be initiated using the following command:

 ```
 sennet-clt login